jherforth/nativevillages/SMART_DOORS_UPDATE.md

 To test the smart doors system:

 1. Spawn a villager near a door
-2. Watch as the villager approaches (door should open at 2.5 blocks)
+2. Watch as the villager approaches (door should open at 2.5 blocks if cooldown passed)
 3. Wait for the villager to walk through
-4. After the villager moves away, the door should close after 3 seconds
+4. After the villager moves away, the door should wait at least 10 seconds, then close after 3 more seconds
+5. Try to trigger the door again immediately - it should wait for the 10-second cooldown
-5. Spawn multiple villagers - they should all be able to use the same door
+6. Spawn multiple villagers - they should all be able to use the same door
-6. Spawn a hostile mob - the door should NOT open for it
+7. Spawn a hostile mob - the door should NOT open for it

 ## Future Enhancements